Trojang-Snipers/.github/profile/README.md

 ## Hypixel Guild
 Trusted members will be able to join the guild TROJANGS

+## Sniping Overlay (Troverlay)
+This overlay will have lots of sniping tools.

 ## Friendly Community
 Anyone in our sniping group caught doxxing or other crimes will be kicked from our group